Vertically-Integrated Cannabis in the US

 - Castroville dispensary to generate approximately US$5.5 million in gross revenues with an adjusted EBITDA of 25 percent.

-- Acquiring third dispensary in Santa Barbara County, California.
+- Acquiring a third dispensary in Santa Barbara County, California.

 - MainStem has sold over 6.5 million products to over 3000 customers and has over 10,000 SKUs.

 - Mellow Extracts has US$500,000 per month in pending ongoing orders.